Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Approach

+As shown in Figure \ref{fig: pre-train}, in the pre-training stage with DTAE, the input transformation module $T$ transforms any given data example $x$ to several correlated views of the same example, denoted as $x_t = T(x)$.
+The network-based encoder $f(\cdot)$ extracts representation vectors from transformed data examples.
+Furthermore, decoder $g(\cdot)$ reconstructs the original data examples from the representation vectors.
+Let $r_t$ denotes the reconstructed data example from transformed input $x_t$, then the detransformation loss function becomes:

 where $r_t = g(f(x_t))$.
-Specifically, we use MSE (Mean Squared Error) loss and have a total of $M$ transformations, thus the loss function can be defined as:
+Specifically, we use MSE (Mean Squared Error) loss and have a total of $M$ transformations, the loss function can be defined as:

-As for each of the $N$ data points, we have $M$ transformations.
-There are $M \times N$ data points after the input transformation module.
+Each of the $N$ data points has $M$ transformations, and there are $M \times N$ data points after the input transformation module.
 In this work, we consider four transformations for each data example, i.e. $t \in \{0, 1, 2, 3\}$ for all $N$ input examples, resulting in $4N$ data points.
-For this paper, the 4 transformations are rotations of an image: 0, 90, 180, and 270 degrees.
+For this paper, the four transformations in our experiments are rotations of an image: 0, 90, 180, and 270 degrees.